Searching ...

 Because of variations in home value and millage rates, it can be challenging to make an apples-to-apples comparison of which counties pay the most and least in property taxes.
 The average effective tax rate looks at how much was paid in taxes compared to the property’s value.

-Other counties with the highest average effective tax rates based on 2022 information were Delaware, Franklin, Greene, Lucas, and Montgomery Counties.
+Other Ohio counties with the highest average effective tax rates based on 2022 information were Delaware, Franklin, Greene, Lucas, and Montgomery Counties.
 The lowest rates were found in Lawrence, Monroe, Noble, and Wyandot.

 Who can help with Ohio Property Taxes?